aamsur/xfers-sdk/JavaScript/README.md

 1. Xfers User Access Token

-Web SDK requires the token to instantiate the Interface Class.
-If you have not gone through the process to retrieve the access token, please refer to the *Backend Integration* guide in the root, or click [here](https://github.com/Xfers/xfers-sdk/edit/master/README.md)
+Web SDK requires user access token to be instantiated.
+If you have not gone through the process to setup **Xfers Connect**, please refer to the **Backend Integration** guide in the root, or click [here](https://github.com/Xfers/xfers-sdk/edit/master/README.md)

 ## Download Xfers Web SDK